The Possible Supercontinent Columbia

 Western North America was attached to the east coast of India, western Canada to southern Australia.
 South America was rotated such that the Amazonian craton was cradled against the east coast of North America.

-Once sutured together, Columbia was long-lived, existing for about 500 million years.
-The landmass was fragmented around 1.6 billion years ago because of increased magma plume activity in the Earth's mantle.
+Once sutured together, Columbia was long-lived, existing for more than 500 million years.
+The landmass began to fragment around 1.6 billion years ago because of increased magma plume activity in the Earth's mantle.
+The breakup was slow, the final phase marked by the intrusion of the Mackenzie and Sudbury dike swarms in the Laurentia craton between 1.27 and 1.24 billion years ago.

 After that initial breakup, the Arctica region of Laurentia, Siberia and Baltica remained in one piece but continental rifting split the other cratons off and they drifted on their own until the supercontinent Rodinia came together about 1.1 billion years ago.